rattlesnakey/CoFiTune/README.md

 # 🚀 Introduction

 To enhance the speciality through supervised fine-tuning, while preserving its versatility, we propose a coarse to fine framework called *CoFiTune*.
-The *CoFiTune* train specific modules within a defined layer range at the coarse level and utilizes a fine-grained soft-masking mechanism to further prevent CF in versatility without harming the speciality.
+The *CoFiTune* train specific modules within a defined layer range at the coarse-grained level and utilizes a fine-grained soft-masking mechanism to further prevent CF in versatility without harming the speciality.

 <img src="./img/CoFiTune-framework-overview.jpg" width="700" >